Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/assigning_a_material.rst

 of the :ref:`active object <object-active>`.
 Very useful if you need to set a large number of objects to the same material;
 just select all of them,
-then the object that has the desired material, and :kbd:`Ctrl-L` link them to that "parent".
+then the object that has the desired material, and :kbd:`Ctrl-L` links them to that "parent".
 (See Tip on Linking Data in Creating about data linking.)